 RAW vs JPEG: Why File Format Matters for Editing

-Understand what RAW files give you that JPEG doesn't.
-Make an informed choice about file formats based on how you plan to edit.
+Understand what RAW files give you that JPEG doesn't, from shadow recovery to white balance flexibility.
+Choose the right file format for how you edit.

 RAW vs JPEG: Why File Format Matters for Editing